Employment Law Attorney Robert A. McLaughlin, APC

-Attorney Robert A. McLaughlin will gather all the facts of your case and will advise you on the best course of action to put an immediate stop to the harassment.
+Robert A. McLaughlin, APC will gather all the facts of your case and will advise you on the best course of action to put an immediate stop to the harassment.
 If the harassment does not stop, you may be able to seek financial compensation.

 Yes.
 All employers must follow federal, state and local laws concerning wages and hours worked.
 But some still look for ways to cheat employees out of the money they are owed.

 A common type of violation concerns payment for overtime.
 The law is clear on overtime pay.
 Any "non-exempt" employee who works more than 40 hours in a week-or more than 8 hours in a day-must be paid at a rate of 1½ times the hourly rate for those extra hours.
 Still, there are some employers who don't pay the overtime rate.
 The law provides penalties for employers who don't pay the overtime rate.